 In addition it has shown to be beneficial in preventing gastrointestinal disease and treating traveler's diarrhea.

-A randomized, double-blind placebo controlled study (the highest form of study) demonstrated improved blood sugar control and lipid profiles in people with type 2 diabetes who drank 600 mL kefir daily compared with diabetics who drank the same amount of normal milk.
+A randomized, double-blind placebo controlled study (the highest form of study) demonstrated improved blood sugar control in people with type 2 diabetes who drank 600 mL kefir daily compared with diabetics who drank the same amount of normal milk.

 Finally, kefir may help improve bone density and prevent onset of osteoporosis.